MultiSafepay/woocommerce/readme.txt

 = Can I refund orders? =

-Yes, you can fully or partially refund transactions directly from your WooCommerce backend for all payment methods, except for [Billing Suite](https://docs.multisafepay.com/payment-methods/billing-suite) payment methods in which it is only possible to process full refunds.
+Yes, you can fully or partially refund transactions directly from your WooCommerce backend for all payment methods, except for [Buy now pay later](https://docs.multisafepay.com/docs/bnpl) payment methods in which it is only possible to process full refunds.
 You can also refund from your [MultiSafepay Control](https://merchant.multisafepay.com)

 == Screenshots ==